 Plug-ins can be registered to execute before or after the core platform operation.
 Pre-event registered plug-ins receive the OrganizationRequest message first and can modify the message information before the message is passed to the core operation.
 After the core platform operation has completed, the message is then known as the OrganizationResponse.
 The response is passed to the registered post-event plug-ins.
 Post-event plug-ins have the opportunity to modify the message before a copy of the response is passed to any registered asynchronous plug-ins.
 Finally, the response is returned to the application or workflow that invoked the original Organization service method call.

-Because a single Dynamics 365 server can host more than one organization, the execution pipeline is organization specific.
+Because a single Dynamics 365 for Customer Engagement apps server can host more than one organization, the execution pipeline is organization specific.
 There is a virtual pipeline for every organization.
 Plug-ins registered with the pipeline can only process business data for a single organization.
 A plug-in that is designed to work with multiple organizations must be registered with each organization's execution pipeline.

 Inclusion in database transactions

 Plug-ins registered to run asynchronously do not participate in database transactions.

 Synchronous plug-ins may or may not execute within the database transaction of the Dynamics 365 for Customer Engagement platform.
 Whether a plug-in is part of the transaction is dependent on how the message request is processed by the pipeline.
 You can check if the plug-in is executing in-transaction by reading the IsInTransaction property inherited by IPluginExecutionContext that is passed to the plug-in.
 If a plug-in is executing in the database transaction and allows an exception to be passed back to the platform, the entire transaction will be rolled back.
 Stages 20 and 40 are guaranteed to be part of the database transaction while stage 10 may be part of the transaction.